DorianGPersaud/JoshBot/README.md

-# JoshBot - A Discord bot made by Josh and Dorian to help us automate certain tasks within our community's server.
+# Josh Bot - A Discord bot made by Josh and Dorian

 In command line, execute: